opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### How to change agency approval settings

-1. Go to the **Settings** page and tap on the agency that you are changing settings for.
+1. Go to the **Settings** tab, and tap on the agency that you are changing settings for.
 2. Confirm your approving officer and frequently used cost centre.
 3. Choose the routing option you prefer.
 4. Tap **Save Changes**.
 Your preferences will be updated.

 ### Do I have to set up my agency approval settings every time I set up corporate billing?
-Nope, it is a one-time setup per agency.
+You do not need to.
+It is a one-time setup per agency.

 ### What if I do not set up my agency approval settings at all?
 You can still check out with corporate billing in the e-commerce store.
 However, after checkout, the order will be sent to you first via DWP Mobile.
 You have to send the order to your approving officer manually.